skshashankkumar41/Subtheme-Sentiments/README.md

 ## Shortcomings and Improvements
 1. As in [Data Exploration](https://github.com/skshashankkumar41/Subtheme-Sentiments/blob/master/output/Data-Exploration.pdf), we combined labels to single label based on sentiment which have frequency less than 100 due to which we are ignoring some labels, we can improve this by oversampling those labels by using combinations of co-occuring labels.
 2. By Experimenting with layers on top of pre-trained BERT could also improve result.
-3. By doing some Parameter tuning of Batch Sizes, Learning Rate, we could improve results.
+3. By doing some Hyper-Parameter tuning of Batch Sizes, Learning Rate, we could improve results.
 4. I have used BCE Loss, some other loss functions could also improve results.

 ## Usage